 The MPO will perform all UPWP subtasks utilizing MPO staff with the assistance of its partnering entities.
-However, depending on local resources and Federal funding availability, the MPO may hire outside contractors to perform studies.
-The MPO also seeks input into the planning process by meeting with the Regional Transportation Alliance, the North Carolina Turnpike Authority, the Capital Area MPO's Bicycle and Pedestrian Stakeholders Group and other interested parties.
+However, depending on internal resources and Federal funding availability, the MPO may hire outside contractors to perform studies or elements of studies.
+The MPO also seeks input into the planning process by meeting with the Regional Transportation Alliance, the North Carolina Turnpike Authority, the Capital Area MPO's Bicycle and Pedestrian Stakeholders Group/Safe Routes to Schools Committee, and other interested parties.